Sneak peeks!

 The expanded Austin Java group in New York at the wedding.

 Three of my NaNoWriMo novels have been published.
-Two of them hit the top 500 in Amazon during their releases.
-I am very close to my dream of becoming a full-time writer, and I have a following now who signs up to read my NaNo excerpts as I release them during November.
+I am living my dream of being a full-time writer, and I have a following now who signs up to read my NaNo excerpts as I release them during November.

 My life is amazing.